 All too soon the day arrived.
-We arrived in the city of Oxford, just west of London.
+We traveled to the city of Oxford, just west of London.

-I had forty-eight hours to turn his dorm room into a home before an ocean separated us for the next few months.
+I had forty-eight hours to turn my son’s dorm room into a home before an ocean separated us for the next few months.

 In some ways I achieved my goal.
-I purchased new towels.
-I made the bed with fresh sheets and puffed up pillows, even though he told me he could, and I knew that.
-I explained the differences between a USA and a UK washing machine.
-I stocked an assigned shelf in the shared refrigerator with his favorite food and easy-to-heat meals.
+I purchased new towels, I made the bed with fresh sheets and puffed up pillows, even though he told me he could, and I knew that.
+I explained the differences between a USA and a UK washing machine, and stocked an assigned shelf in the shared refrigerator with his favorite food and easy-to-heat meals.